Will Young (cricketer)

-William Alexander Young (born 22 November 1992) is a professional cricketer who plays as a batsman for the New Zealand cricket team and captains Northamptonshire.

-Young was captain of the New Zealand Under-19 cricket team at 2012 ICC Under-19 Cricket World Cup.
+William Alexander Young (born 22 November 1992) is a New Zealand professional cricketer who plays as a batsman for the New Zealand cricket team and Central Districts.
+He was captain of the New Zealand Under-19 cricket team at the 2012 ICC Under-19 Cricket World Cup.

-He made his international debut for the New Zealand cricket team in December 2020.
+Young made his international debut in December 2020 and has since played international cricket in all formats of the game.

 Career

+Young attended New Plymouth Boys' High School and in 2010 had a stellar year playing for the school's First XI, scoring nearly 900 runs (including three centuries) during the season.
 In the 2011/12 New Zealand domestic cricket season he made his first-class debut for Central Districts, becoming the team's captain in December 2015 at just 23 years of age.
 Under his captaincy the Central Stags won the one-day Ford Trophy in 2016 and the first-class Plunket Shield unbeaten in 2018.
 Young then elected to step down from the captaincy to focus on his batting and making the New Zealand side.

 In December 2018, he was named in New Zealand's Test squad for the series for the first time against Sri Lanka, but he did not play.

 In March 2019, Young was named to make his Test cricket debut one day before a Test match between New Zealand and Bangladesh was scheduled to begin at Hagley Oval.
 However, a terrorist attack in Christchurch on the same afternoon saw the match cancelled by New Zealand Cricket.

 Despite not yet having played an international match, in May 2019 he was one of the twenty players awarded an annual NZC contract for the 2019–20 season by New Zealand Cricket.

 In May 2019, Young was going to be named as a reserve player for New Zealand in the 2019 Cricket World Cup, but made the decision to undergo shoulder surgery instead after an injury to his right labrum at a training camp.